jaimejim/draft-coap-mud/draft-jimenez-t2trg-mud-coap.md

 # IANA Considerations

-None
+[rt= mud would require registration]

 --- back

 # Acknowledgments
 {: numbered="no"}

-Thanks to Klaus Hartke for the CoRAL examples and discussions as well as Michael Richardson for discussions on the problem space.
+Thanks to Klaus Hartke for the CoRAL examples as well as Carsten Bormann and Michael Richardson for discussions on the problem space and reviews.